 Traditional acoustic instrument-playing (by members of the Orchestra and project participants) is blended with cutting-edge technology, including bespoke accessible instruments.

-Our DMLab team have spent time with the workshop participants at Leonard Cheshire, understanding their musical preferences, skills and abilities and figuring out what access requirements they have that aren’t being met by the instruments they currently have access to.
+Our DMLab team spend time with the workshop participants, understanding their musical preferences, skills and abilities and figuring out what access requirements they have that aren’t being met by the instruments they currently have access to.

 The team then work on new designs for these instruments.